Justbkuz/azure-quickstart-vm/README.md

 # Installation

 Click the "Deploy to Azure" button on top to begin deployment of the VM+OneAgent.
-For the installation, a couple of parameters are needed:
+For the installation, a couple of parameters are needed by the template:

 - Azure subscription
 - Resource group